 Univest Financial Corporation to Hold Fourth Quarter 2022 Earnings Call

-/EIN News/ -- SOUDERTON, Pa., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Univest Financial Corporation (Nasdaq: UVSP), parent company of Univest Bank and Trust Co. and its insurance, investment and equipment finance subsidiaries, announced it will host a conference call to discuss its fourth quarter 2022 earnings on Thursday, January 26, 2023 at 9:00 a.m.
+SOUDERTON, Pa., Jan.
+09, 2023 (GLOBE NEWSWIRE) -- Univest Financial Corporation UVSP, parent company of Univest Bank and Trust Co. and its insurance, investment and equipment finance subsidiaries, announced it will host a conference call to discuss its fourth quarter 2022 earnings on Thursday, January 26, 2023 at 9:00 a.m.
 Earnings are scheduled to be released after the close of the market on Wednesday, January 25, 2023.

 Pre-registration